 Bernadette has extensive trial experience and experience conducting sensitive internal investigations, as well as the ability to guide clients effectively and efficiently through a variety of situations, including government investigations and audits.

-In addition to a lengthy litigation career, including time as an Assistant U.S. Attorney, Bernadette has conducted internal investigations of various kinds including workplace investigations for employers.
+During her lengthy litigation career, Bernadette has served as counsel in various types of civil litigation, including time as an Assistant U.S. Attorney in the Civil and Criminal Divisions of the U.S. Attorney's Office for the District of Columbia.
+Bernadette has also conducted internal investigations of various kinds including workplace investigations for employers.
 She leads clients through government investigations and helps them comply with codes of ethics and conduct and other compliance requirements.

 Bernadette has had over 30 jury trials.